 Consumer organisations are:

 The Government of the Republic of Slovenia awards the public service concession for the comparative assessments of goods and services and the public service concession for the provision of information and education to consumers.
-Both public services are co-financed by the Ministry of Economic Development and Technology.
+Both public services are co-financed by the Ministry of the Economy, Tourism and Sport.

 Inspection bodies from various fields ensure the upholding of consumer rights by supervising the operation of undertakings and entrepreneurs.
 In the event of an infringement, the inspection bodies can issue a decision in an administrative procedure with which they order the undertaking to eliminate the irregularities or prohibit it from selling, providing services or advertising.
 If no dispute over the existence of a material defect exists between the consumer and the undertaking, the inspection body can order the undertaking to comply with the consumer's request.
 Furthermore, in a minor offence procedure, the inspection body can impose a fine on the infringer for the offense committed.